SS Andrea Doria: Casualties

-In all, a total of 51 lives were lost in the collision and sinking, consisting of 46 passengers from the Andrea Doria and five members of the crew of the Stockholm.
-Of the 46 passengers lost aboard the Doria, 43 died as a result of the collision.
+A total of 51 lives were lost in the collision and sinking, consisting of 46 passengers from the Andrea Doria and five members of the crew of Stockholm.
+Of the 46 passengers lost aboard Andrea Doria, 43 died as a result of the collision.
 No remains were ever recovered of these casualties, and they are believed to remain entombed within the wreck.

 The area of Andrea Doria's hull where Stockholm's bow penetrated encompassed five passenger decks.
 On the uppermost of these decks, the Upper Deck, at least eight first-class cabins were destroyed.
 In all, six first-class passengers lost their lives.
 In cabin 46, Colonel Walter Carlin had been in the bathroom brushing his teeth at the time of the collision and miraculously survived, while his wife Jeanette was killed.
-Later aboard Stockholm, crewmen searching the wreckage of the mangled bow sighted the remains of a woman matching Carlin's description lodged in the wreckage, but before they could recover it, debris became dislodged and the body fell into the sea.
+Later aboard Stockholm, crewmen searching the wreckage of the mangled bow sighted the remains of a woman matching Mrs. Carlin's description lodged in the wreckage, but before they could recover it, debris became dislodged and the body fell into the sea.
 In direct line of Stockholm's bow on the upper deck were cabins 52 and 54, which were occupied by Camille Cianfarra, a longtime foreign correspondent for The New York Times, his wife Jane, their 8-year-old daughter Joan and 14-year-old Linda Morgan, Jane's daughter from her previous marriage to American journalist Edward P. Morgan.
 Joan was killed instantly, while Camille died from severe injuries moments after the collision.
 Jane was seriously injured, but was rescued by some other passengers, among them Dr. Thure Peterson, who had been next door in cabin 56.
 He sustained only minor injuries, while his wife Martha was gravely wounded and was trapped along with Jane Cianfarra.
 After a long struggle to free her, largely on the part of her husband, Martha succumbed to her injuries a few hours after the collision.
 One deck below on the Foyer Deck, near the first-class entrance, Ferdinand Melly Thieriot, circulation director of The San Francisco Chronicle, along with his wife Frances (whose grandson is the actor Max Thieriot) were killed, as their suite was in direct line of Stockholm's bow.
 Their 13-year-old son Peter, who occupied a cabin further down the corridor, survived.